Events#

 when driver control#

-The when driver control block runs the attached stack of blocks when the Brain recieves a driver control signal.
+The when driver control hat block runs the attached stack of blocks when the Brain receives a driver control signal.

 This block is only used for Competition projects.